NilPunch/stf-abstract-pool/README.md

 ## stf-abstract-pool
-This project contains C# templated pool that keeps track of used objects and have highly customisable inner mechanisms.
+This C# project contains a template pool that keeps track of used objects and has flexible internal mechanisms.

 # Aim
 Make the universal, garbage free and automatic pool